Cade83/SimsOfStoriesWiki/content/Dreams of Fame/DoF Sims/Gen 1/Zoe Patel.md

 > ![[S.1.25.17.png]]
 > Patel arrives at the [[Presley House]].

 Before the results of the case went public, Patel used their frequently mistaken identities to dip into Zoe's bank account and drain it of funds.
 She then dropped off the face of the earth for a few years.
 Her next gig was working as a secretary for [[Mitch Laurent]] at the [[President’s Mansion]].
 It was a job that [[Cassandra Goth]], President Laurent's personal secretary had hired her for somewhat maliciously, as she was not a fan of President Laurent.
-It was while working job, which Patel had quickly come to hate, that she ran into [[José Yépez]], who wanted to report that an alien named [[Beatrice Stark]] had wiped the memory of Cassandra.
+It was while working that job, which Patel had quickly come to hate, that she ran into [[José Yépez]], who wanted to report that an alien named [[Beatrice Stark]] had wiped the memory of Cassandra.
 Patel took it from a personal report to President Laurent to a public spectacle that she was sure to personally involve herself in that forced Beatrice to flee the planet and return to [[Sixam]].

 > [!caption|left]
 > ![[S.1.28.7.png]]